-Status Existing Mitigation Action (from 2013 Hazard Mitigation Plan) No Progress / Unknown In Progress Continuous Completed Discontinued Additional Comments 5 mitigate their properties, and instructing them on how they can learn more and implement mitigation. - Use email notification systems and newsletters to better educate the public on flood insurance, the availability of mitigation grant funding, and personal natural hazard risk reduction measures. - Work with neighborhood associations, civic and business groups to disseminate information on flood insurance and the availability of mitigation grant funding.
-X Action carried through to 2018 Action Plan.
-6 Begin the process to adopt higher regulatory standards to manage flood risk (i.e. increased freeboard, cumulative substantial damage/improvements) and sinkhole risk (e.g. carbonate bedrock standards). Χ 7 Determine if a Community Assistance Visit (CAV) or Community Assistance Contact (CAC) is needed, and schedule if needed.
-X Action carried through to the 2018 Action Plan.
-8 Have designated NFIP Floodplain Administrator (FPA) become a Certified Floodplain Manager through the ASFPM, and pursue relevant continuing education training such as FEMA Benefit-Cost Analysis. Χ Action carried through to the 2018 Action Plan. g completion and submission of an application to the program once the community's current compliance with the NFIP is established. Х We are not, but we would in the future.
-1 Χ 1 maintenance, and updating of this Plan, as defined in Section 7.0 Χ 1: Complete the ongoing updates of the Comprehensive Emergency Management Plans Χ
+Status Existing Mitigation Action (from 2018 Hazard Mitigation Plan) No Progress / Unknown In Progress Continuous Completed Discontinued Additional Comments 4 Conduct and facilitate community and public education for residents and businesses to include, but not be limited to, the following to promote and effect hazard risk reduction: - Provide and maintain links to the HMP website, and regularly post notices on the County/municipal homepage(s) referencing the HMP webpages. - Prepare and distribute informational letters to flood vulnerable property owners and neighborhood associations, explaining the availability of mitigation grant funding to mitigate their properties, and instructing them on how they can learn more and implement mitigation. - Use email notification systems and newsletters to better educate the public on flood insurance, the availability of mitigation grant funding, and personal natural hazard risk reduction measures. - Work with neighborhood associations, civic and business groups to disseminate information on flood insurance and the availability of mitigation grant funding. Х Action carried through to 2018 Action Plan.
+5 Begin and/or continue the process to adopt higher regulatory standards to manage flood risk (i.e. increased freeboard, cumulative substantial damage/improvements) and sinkhole risk (e.g. carbonate bedrock standards). х 6 Have designated NFIP Floodplain Administrator (FPA) become a Certified Floodplain Manager through the ASFPM and/or pursue relevant continuing education training such as FEMA Benefit Cost Analysis. x Action carried through to 2018 Action Plan.
+7 Participate in the Community Rating System (CRS) to further manage flood risk and reduce flood insurance premiums for NFIP policyholders.
+This shall start with the submission to FEMA-DHS of a Letter of Intent to join CRS, followed by the completion and submission of an application to the program once the community's current compliance with the NFIP is established. x Action carried through to 2018 Action Plan.
+8 Obtain and archive elevation certificates for NFIP compliance. Χ 9 Continue to support the implementation, monitoring, maintenance, and updating of this Plan, as defined in Section 7.0. Х 10 Complete the ongoing updates of the Comprehensive Emergency Management Plans. Χ 11 Create/enhance/maintain mutual aid agreements with neighboring communities for continuity of operations. Х 12 Develop and maintain capabilities to process FEMA/PEMA paperwork after disasters; qualified damage assessment personnel - Improve post-disaster capabilities - damage assessment; FEMA/PEMA paperwork compilation, submissions, record keeping. х

-2013 Municipal Action Plan Status - continued
+2018 Municipal Action Plan Status - continued

-; Status Existing Mitigation Action (from 2013 Hazard Mitigation Plan) No Progress / Unknown In Progress Continuous Completed Discontinued Additional Comments 13 Create/enhance/maintain mutual aid agreements with neighboring communities for continuity of operations.
-X 14 Identify and develop agreements with entities that can provide support with FEMA/PEMA paperwork after disasters; qualified damage assessment personnel - Improve post-disaster capabilities - damage assessment; FEMA/PEMA paperwork compilation, submissions, record-keeping X 15 Work with regional agencies (i.e. County and PEMA) to help develop damage assessment capabilities at the local level through such things as training programs, certification of qualified individuals (e.g. code officials, floodplain managers, engineers).
-X
+Status Existing Mitigation Action (from 2018 Hazard Mitigation Plan) No Progress / Unknown In Progress Continuous Completed Discontinued Additional Comments 13 Work with regional agencies (i.e. County and PEMA) to help develop damage assessment capabilities at the local level through such things as training programs, certification of qualified individuals (e.g. code officials, floodplain managers, engineers). x 14 Purchase at least two more generators for the borough.
+This will allow us to power the borough building and firehouse during emergencies. Х 15 Determine if a Community Assistance Visit (CAV) or Community Assistance Contact (CAC) is needed, and schedule if needed. Х